wpwoodjr/rust-merge-sort/README.md

 The new sort benefits from pre-sorted prefix optimization for forward and reverse sorted sub-slices.
 The total running time is *O*(*n* \* log(*n*)) worst-case.

 ## TL;DR
-From the above benchmark, the proposed two stage merge sort indicates a speedup of **13.1%** for random unsorted data, with **95%** of sort runs being faster.
+The proposed two stage merge sort indicates a speedup of **13.1%** for random unsorted data, with **95%** of sort runs being faster.
 For random data, including unsorted and forward / reverse sorted variants, the results indicate a speedup of **20.2%**, with **92%** of sort runs being faster.
 Other data patterns are faster too, except for the `sawtooth` pattern, which is about the same.
 The number of comparisons performed is **-2.92%** less over all tests.

 ## Background info